 When the Clinton Administration was promoting an increase in the minimum wage, and Hillary Clinton met with a group of small business owners, one of them, who owned a pizza restaurant, complained that the increased cost might put him out of business.
 Clinton responded that the Administration "can't be held responsible for every undercapitalized business."
 It would be an interesting study in what politicians know of economics to figure out what she meant by this.

 "Undercapitalized" simply means that not enough money has been invested in a business to get it up and keep it going through the period before it can turn a profit.
-In those terms, Clinton's answer was besides the point.
+In those terms, Clinton's answer was beside the point.
 With increased costs, greater capitalization would simply delay the time when the business could turn a profit, perhaps permanently, while a business already profiting at the margin could be pushed into the red and possible bankruptcy.
 So the problem of the business there is not undercapitalizing, it is costs imposed by government mandate.

 Another way to look at this, however, is if greater capitalization increases productivity, which means that equal or greater production can be effected even with fewer workers (the dynamic that makes Say's Law possible).
 The "undercapitalized" business thus would be one that cannot reduce its workforce and make the productivity of the workers match the increase in wages.
 This interpretation of Clinton's statement would thus translate it into, "You need to invest more in your business so that you can fire people and reduce your workforce."
 It is unlikely to a certainty, however, that Clinton would make such a blunt statement in public.
 The headlines at the New York Times would scream, "Clinton Tells Business to Cut Jobs!"
 This is not a policy that any Administration would want to be seen promoting.